joegurr/mqtt-web-app/readme.md

 This will start the both the `Procuder.py` and `Consumer.py` scripts as background processes.
 You will see the output of `Consumer.py` (namely the random number read from the MQTT topic in the message broker)

 This means you will not be able to stop the process with `<CTRL C>`as normal.
 To stop these processes find their process id with `ps | grep -E "(Producer|Consumer).py"` and use the `kill` command to terminate them.

+### Web Application

+To test the web application all you need to do is open the file `./web-app/index.html` in your browser of choice while the python applications are running.